intersystems/Payer-Services/README.md

 PAS: Prior Authorization Support

-ePA (Electronic Prior Authorization) 1.0 consists of: CRD 1.0.0, DTR 1.1.0, and PAS 1.1.0.
+ePriorAuth (Electronic Prior Authorization) 1.0 consists of: CRD 1.0.0, DTR 1.1.0, and PAS 1.1.0.

-The ePA subfolder is for sample merge.cpf files that combine the individual components' merge files, to provide an example of a merge file that should work for setting up all three together.
+The ePriorAuth subfolder is for sample merge.cpf files that combine the individual components' merge files, to provide an example of a merge file that should work for setting up all three together.
 The config.json files for each component module cannot be combined in this way as of ePA 1.0.